zdravkov/kendo-docs/framework/mvvm/bindings/custom.md

 ### refresh

 The `refresh` handler is responsible for updating the HTML element.
-It will be executed each time when the value of the bound MVVM field chandes.
+It will be executed each time when the value of the bound MVVM field changes.
 The bound DOM element and attached MVVM bindings could be retrieved through the context of the function.

     refresh: function() {
         this.bindings //contains all bindings for the current element